 - Visit a picture-postcard village with its wooden chalets and barns.
-Fine examples include Plan-Cerisier, which overlooks the Rhône valley near Martigny; Grimentz, in the Val d’Anniviers; and Ernen, voted one of “Switzerland’s most beautiful villages”.
+Excellent examples include Plan-Cerisier, which overlooks the Rhône valley near Martigny; Grimentz, in the Val d’Anniviers; and Ernen, voted one of “Switzerland’s most beautiful villages”.

 - Take advantage of your stay to enjoy a blissfully relaxing visit to one of the thermal spas – at Ovronnaz, Leukerbad, Brigerbad, Saillon or Val d’Illiez.

-- Brave visitors can tackle a via ferrata.
+- Brave visitors can tackle a via Ferrata.
 There are 15 of these mountain itineraries, equipped with safety cables, registered in Valais, graded from easy to difficult.
 The routes promise adventure-seekers high thrills as they climb to locations offering superb views.

 - Take advantage of your stay to visit a winemaker at a vineyard or cellar and taste some wines.
-The vineyards of Valais offer some magnificent walks; winemakers welcome visitors to their cellars to present their wines and offer tastings.
+The vineyards of Valais offer some magnificent walks; winemakers welcome visitors to their basements to present their wines and offer tastings.

-- Alongside Raclette and the Assiette Valaisanne (Valais platter), local delicacies also include juicy apricots and fine asparagus.
+- Alongside Raclette and the Assiette Valaisanne (Valais platter), local delicacies also include juicy apricots and delicate asparagus.
 Dishes prepared with saffron from Mund are a treat not to be missed.
 And to finish the feast, what better than a Valais pear brandy AOP or Abricotine AOP (Valais apricot brandy)?

 - Go for a walk along a historical “bisse” irrigation channel.
 Characteristic of the mountain regions of Valais, the “bisses” were constructed over the centuries to bring precious water to the fields, orchards and vineyards.
 Footpaths follow many of them: from strolls over shallow slopes to spectacular walks across vertiginous cliffs.